Jerald/yolol-is-cylons/thinktank/concepts_simple_lists.md

 >  |10|value = :v|

 ## Queues
 Queues are lists which allow scripts to manipulate its data in a FIFO (first in, first out) way.
 They allow a script to add data to the tail, but remove them from the head.
-Like stacks, in YOLOL, they can be simulated using an indexed list, and require three additional external variables : the start of the list
+Like stacks, in YOLOL, they can be simulated using an indexed list.

 > [Queue code](./scripts/lists_queue.yolol) <sup>(require an indexed list)</sup>
 >